pawcijo/PiGarden/README.md

 PiGarden is a simple web-based application that allows you to monitor environmental data from various sensors, including temperature, humidity, and soil moisture, using a Raspberry Pi.
 The application stores the sensor readings in an SQLite database and provides real-time data visualization through interactive charts.

 ## Features
-- Real-time sensor data monitoring: Collects temperature, humidity, soil moisture, and CPU temperature data.
+- Real-time sensor data monitoring: Collects temperature, humidity, soil moisture, CPU temperature, and ambient light data.
+- Modular services:

+    - Light control: Manages garden lighting based on predefined schedules.
+    - Irrigation system: Controls the water pump using GPIO relays.
+    - Sensor service: Collects sensor data and updates the database.
+    - Web service: Provides a dashboard for real-time monitoring and historical data visualization.

+- Flexible operation: Run each service individually or simultaneously - using a control script.
 - SQLite database: Stores the collected data with timestamps.
-- Web interface: View your data using an interactive dashboard built with Flask and Chart.js.
-- Data storage and persistence: Historical data is stored in an SQLite database, making it easy to analyze trends over time.
-- Light control: Automatically manages the lights based on time, with manual overrides through the web interface.
-- Watchdog: A heartbeat mechanism ensures that the lights are turned off if the light control process is killed.
+- Dark mode: User-friendly toggle to switch between light and dark themes.

 #  Components
 - Raspberry Pi: The main platform that reads sensor data via I2C.
 - SHT31-D Sensor: Measures temperature and humidity.
 - SEN0193 Soil Moisture Sensor: An analog sensor that measures the moisture level of the soil.
 - ADS7830 ADC Converter: Converts the analog signal from the SEN0193 sensor into a digital value readable via I2C (address 0x48).
+- VEML7700 Sensor: Measures lux (light intensity) for plant growth monitoring.
+- 230V Lamp: Used to simulate garden lighting.
+The lamp is controlled by a GPIO relay module.
+- Water Pump: Used for irrigation, controlled by GPIO relays.
+It can be a 12V DC water pump and should have a flow rate of at least 240 liters per hou
 - Flask: A lightweight Python web framework used to display the data in a web browser.
 - Chart.js: A JavaScript library used to create interactive line charts for visualizing the data.
-- Light control process: Manages the lighting of the garden based on time and manual override.
-- Watchdog process: Monitors the status of the light control process and ensures the lights are turned off if the process fails.

 ## Installation